 When surgery becomes necessary

-Spine surgery is usually required with large spinal curves, especially if your child is still growing.
+While not all scoliosis patients will need surgery, spine surgery is usually required with large spinal curves, especially if your child is still growing.
 Doctors often consider surgery for children whose bones are not yet mature and who have curves greater than 40 to 45 degrees.
 Our team uses advanced technology and surgical implants to provide the safest and most helpful surgery we can, and may recommend additional procedures like halo-gravity traction to support the best surgical outcomes for your child.
 Our goal is to get kids and teens back to their routine activities, including most sports, as soon as possible.
 We work with your family to decide on your child’s goals and any restrictions that will help your child have a better recovery.

 What kind of physical therapy will my child have after surgery?